NeftaliGC/wa-web-electron-client/README.md

 - 📥 System tray support
 - 🔁 Single-instance lock
 - 🧹 Option to clear cache and log out
+- 🧩 Collapsible sidebar (toggle button + keyboard shortcut)
-- 🐧 Linux support (.AppImage / .deb)
+- 🐧 Linux support (.AppImage / .deb / pacman)

 ---

 ## 🚫 What this project does NOT do

-- ❌ No JavaScript injection
 - ❌ No message automation
 - ❌ No scraping or data extraction
-- ❌ No WhatsApp API usage
+- ❌ No use of unofficial/reverse-engineered WhatsApp APIs
-- ❌ No modification of WhatsApp Web
+- ❌ No modification of WhatsApp Web's underlying protocol or behavior

-This behaves exactly like opening WhatsApp Web in a browser.
+**Note:** this app *does* inject a small amount of CSS/JS to add a collapsible sidebar for better usability on different screen sizes.
+This is purely cosmetic — it only changes how the page is displayed locally in your window, the same way a browser extension or userscript would.
+It does not touch how messages are sent, how the app authenticates, or how it talks to WhatsApp's servers.

 ---

 ## 🛡️ Account Safety

-Using this application is equivalent to using WhatsApp Web in Chrome or Firefox.
+Using this application is functionally equivalent to using WhatsApp Web in Chrome or Firefox: same login flow, same protocol, same servers.

-⚠️ **You will NOT be banned** for:
-- Logging in
-- Sending messages manually
-- Using this app as a normal client

-🚫 Bans usually happen due to:
+Bans are generally associated with:
-- Bots
+- Bots and message automation
-- Automation
 - Mass messaging
-- Unofficial APIs
+- Unofficial/reverse-engineered APIs (e.g. modified clients that reimplement WhatsApp's protocol)

-This project does none of that.
+This project does none of that — it's a cosmetic wrapper around the official web client, not a reimplementation of it.
+That said, this is provided for transparency, not as a guarantee: no third-party client can make absolute promises about how a platform will enforce its own terms of service.

 ---